ataastar/interrogator-api/README.md

 # API client generation

-Run the call_open_api_generator.bat file to generate the angular API client
+In the call_open_api_generator.bat file update the `npmVersion` and run the batch file